SPAY, NEUTER, AND SURGICAL SERVICES

-At Mohegan Lake Veterinary Hospital, our veterinarians know that having a pet undergoing any type routine surgery stressful and scary.
+At Mohegan Lake Veterinary Hospital, our veterinarians know that having a pet undergoing any type routine surgery, even a spay or neuter, can be stressful and scary.
 To help ease your mind, we'll hold a pre-surgical consultation with you to fully explain the procedure and answer any questions or concerns you have.
 Additionally, we'll provide you with detailed instructions for after you bring your pet home to ensure a rapid post-operative recovery.

 Our doctors and staff will do everything they can to ensure your pet's procedure is thorough, performed with the utmost expertise, and is as stress-free as possible, whether for a routine surgery or an emergency procedure.